Current Research

 Impacts of Climate Warming and Ocean Acidification on the Metabolism and Shell Structure of a Critical Habitat-Forming Shellfish

 Understanding the impacts of warming and ocean acidification is particularly important for both ecologically critical and commercially valuable calcifying species, such as shellfish.
-In this project, we examine the combined effects of climate warming and ocean acidification on the metabolism and shell structure, construction, and functional properties of the Pacific blue mussel (Mytilus trossulus).
+In this project, we examine the combined effects of climate warming and ocean acidification on the metabolism and shell structure and functional properties of the Pacific blue mussel (Mytilus trossulus).
+Check out our findings here and an Early-Career Spotlight on me:

 Characterizing Marine Community Calcification Under Ocean Acidification and Warming